 5. Add washed, soaked and drained rice. i use green peas as well.
 Cook till the rice is 3/4 done.

-6. Add methi leaves.
-Methi leaves do not need long time to cook, so I wish to add at the end, this way the aroma and nutrients are retained. you can saute it in one tsp oil and add.
+6. Next add methi leaves.
+Methi leaves do not need long time to cook, so I wish to add at the end.
+This way the aroma and nutrients are retained. you can saute it in one tsp oil and add.
 This is optional.

 7. Cover and cook methi rice on a low flame till the rice is fully cooked.
 If using pressure cooker, when the water almost evaporates but the rice is still soggy cover the lid and cook on a very low flame for 5 minutes.